 Description The subjects comprise a semi detached villa.
-Accommodation GROUND FLOOR - Entrance Vestibule, Hallway, Living Room, Sitting Room/Dining Room, Kitchen, WC.
-FIRST FLOOR - Landing, Bedroom 1, Bedroom 2, Bedroom 3, Bedroom 4, Family Bathroom.
-REAR MEZZANINE LEVEL - Maids Room.
-Gross internal floor area (m2) 148m2 or thereby.
-Neighbourhood and location The subjects are located within the Old Cathcart district of Glasgow where surrounding properties are of similar design, vintage and character.
+Accommodation Accommodation on GROUND FLOOR: Entrance Vestibule, Hallway, Living, Sitting Room, Kitchen/Dining Room, Utility Room, WC.
+FIRST FLOOR: Split level Landing, Bedroom One, Bedroom Two, Bedroom Three, Bedroom Four, Bathroom, Shower Room.
+ATTIC LEVEL: Attic Room.
+Gross internal floor area (m2) 187 m2 or thereby.
+Neighbourhood and location The subjects are located within the Netherlee district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age Constructed in 1903.
+Age 115 years approximately.
 Weather Dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks were seen to be of stone and brick construction.
+Chimney stacks were seen to be of stone construction.

-I Kooting including roof space Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of pitched, hipped design overlaid with slates secured onto timber sarking boarding.
-Access to the roof space is by way of a hatch within the ceiling of the bathroom apartment.
-Our inspection was carried out from the hatch only and revealed a timber framed roof structure with insulation noted at joist level.
-Natural lighting is provided by way of a Velux rooflight over the front roof pitch.
+The roof was seen to be of multi pitched design overlaid with slates secured onto timber sarking boarding.
+The principle roof space has been converted to form an attic room.
+Limited access was available to the eaves which revealed a timber framed roof structure.
+Natural lighting is provided by way of a Velux roof light over both front and side elevations.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater fittings are formed in cast iron and uPVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional 600mm solid stone work.
-The main wails are of traditional coordin conditions work.
+Main walls to the principle structure were seen to be of traditional 600 mm solid stonework whilst the rear two storey projection would appear to be of brick construction rendered externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Windows, external doors and joinery Internal and external doors were opened and closed Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of pedestrian entrance Windows, external doors and joinery External decorations Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
 The subjects are accessed by way of pedestrian entrance doors to both front and rear.
-Window units were seen to be a combination of uPVC and Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The subjects are accessed by way of pedestrian entrance doors to both front and rear.
-Window units were seen to be a combination of uPVC and timber casement construction containing double glazing.
+Windows units were seen to be of mixed design and vintage and comprise timber casement uPVC and aluminium framed units predominately double glazed.
+External decorations Visually inspected.
+External timbers have a paint finish.
+Conservatories / porches Visually inspected.
+There is a utility porch located from the kitchen which provides access to the rear elevation.
+This porch would appear to be of timber frame construction with uPVC panelling externally and overlaid with a flat platform roof overlaid with mineralised felt.
+Communal areas There are no communal areas pertaining to the property.
+Garages and permanent outbuildings Visually inspected.
+There is a single detached garage located within the rear gardens accessed via a private rear lane.
+The garage structure would appear to be of brick construction under a pitched tiled roof.
+Access is by way of a vehicle up and over door from the lane itself only.
+Outside areas and boundaries Visually inspected.
+The subjects benefit from garden grounds to both front and rear.
+Gardens are bound by way of masonry walling.
+Ceilings Visually inspected from floor level.
+Ceilings within the property are formed in timber lath and plaster and plasterboard.